 The Kryptos Sculpture is an encrypted sculpture made by artist Jim Sanborn in 1990, and is located at the CIA headquarters in Langley, Virginia.
-The sculpture is broken into four parts composed from 1,800 letters carved out of copper plate, with the first three parts having been solved by CIA cryptoanalyst David Stein in 1998.
+As told in Wired, the sculpture is broken into four parts composed from 1,800 letters carved out of copper plate, with the first three parts having been solved by CIA cryptoanalyst David Stein in 1998.
 The fourth section is considered one of the most famous unsolved mysteries in the world.

 Stein took more than 400 hours during his lunch breaks at Langley to decipher the first three parts of the sculpture, using nothing but pencil and paper.
 He wrote about his tale a short while after, which you can read here.